What is Quality Score in search engine ad campaigns, and how do I get good ones?

 - The ad platform.

-In order for all three interests to be successful, ads much be relevant to the person viewing the ads.
-They must find the information, service, or product they are looking for after they click on an ad.
+In order for all three interests to be successful, ads much be ‘relevant’ to the expressed search intent contained in a search query.
+The person searching must find the information, service, or product they are looking for after they click on an ad.
 This leads to success for everyone, and ads that run for a long time with all 3 parties benefiting.
+Quality scores are designed to encourage relevant ads and landing pages.

 Thus a good ad should address and contain the keyword that has put the ad on the SERP page, and the landing page which a click on the ad takes the consumer to must be relevant.